 What values does the product provide to them?

 This is the most important question to ask yourself and find an answer to.
-Why the users will be tempted to go with your product and not of others?
+Why will the users be tempted to go with your product and not of others?

 What threats prevail if a poor-intentioned user has access to the product?